helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 ```
 <br>
-We will walk through step by step how this works.
-Here's a checklist of what we need to do:
+The rest of the tutorial will run through this code step-by-step.
+Here's a checklist:

  1. Ensure you have the private keys.
- 2. Get unspent outputs (UTXO) for addresses you want to send money from.
+ 2. Get unspent outputs (UTXO) for address you want to send money from.
- 3. Determine the right transaction value (amount + fee)
+ 3. Determine the right transaction value (amount + fee).
- 4. Add all necessary inputs (UTXO)
+ 4. Add all necessary inputs (UTXO).
- 5. Add all desired outputs
+ 5. Add all desired outputs:
-    - Make sure to include a change address
+    - Make sure to include a change address.
- 6. Sign the transaction for each input
+ 6. Sign the transaction for each input:
-    - Hash the transaction
+    - Hash the transaction,
-    - Sign the hash with your private key
+    - Sign the hash with your private key,
-    - Add the hash type to the end of signature
+    - Add the hash type to the end of signature,
-    - Add the signature for the input
+    - Add the signature to the input,
-    - Add the public key
+    - Add the public key to the input,
-    - Repeat for all inputs
+    - Repeat for all inputs.
- 7. Serialize the entire transaction into hexadecimal format
+ 7. Serialize the entire transaction into hexadecimal format.
- 8. Propagate the transaction
+ 8. Propagate the transaction.

 <br>
 ### What is a transaction?